Phenomenological Theory of Variational Quantum Ground-State Preparation: Discussion

 \section{Discussion}

 Variational state preparation is essential for various quantum computing algorithms in near-term and fault-tolerant regimes.
 Here we show that, besides the most apparent dependency on the circuit architecture, the fidelity of the prepared state strongly depends on learning hyperparameters and the system-dependent properties.
 We layout a phenomenology of state preparation as a function of two significant factors, (i) the number of samples $N_s$ used to estimate the gradient of the variational parameters in an SGD step, and (ii) the fundamental gap $\Delta$ of the model Hamiltonian.
 In particular, we explored the interplay of these two parameters, focusing on challenging two-dimensional spin-$1/2$ frustrated quantum magnets.
+These problems represent the most challenging cases for the classical approaches, while retain locality in the qubit form, unlike quantum chemistry formulations.
+These problems are therefore marked as the most promising candidates to reach quantum advantage in the variational quantum studies.
+To express the ground state of such model, we employ the $SU(2)$--protecting circuit consisting of eSWAP gates, which is only a mild restriction of the XXZ two-qubit rotations, standard in the variational studies of the spin-$1/2$ Heisenberg models.
+This circuit is optimized using the SGD approach, a scalable optimization method in the limits of large parameters number.
+In this rather general setup, we report novel challenges for the VQE optimization.

-We observe that, in the regime of small $N_s$ (noisy gradient) the stochastic optimization shows critical behaviour with near-zero state fidelity for $N_s < N_s^c$ and rapid growth of fidelity at $N_s > N_s^c$. {The pace of fidelity growth is highly geometry- and parameter regime-dependent.
+Namely, we observe that, in the regime of small $N_s$ (noisy gradient) the stochastic optimization shows critical behaviour with near-zero state fidelity for $N_s < N_s^c$ and rapid growth of fidelity at $N_s > N_s^c$.
+The pace of fidelity growth is highly geometry- and parameter regime-dependent.
 However, the zero-fidelity region is always present and is pronouncedly separate from the ``trainable phase''.
-Besides, the point of transition, $N_s^c$, always features a peak of energy variance $\langle (E - \bar E)^2 \rangle$, resembling heat capacity behaviour in second-order phase transitions.} Together with the notion of effective temperature, this separation allows us to discuss an effective algorithmic phase transition on the energy fluctuations measure $\epsilon = (1/2) N_p T$ axis.
+Besides, the point of transition, $N_s^c$, always features a peak of energy variance $\langle (E - \bar E)^2 \rangle$, resembling heat capacity behaviour in second-order phase transitions.
+Together with the notion of effective temperature, this separation allows us to discuss an effective algorithmic phase transition on the energy fluctuations measure $\epsilon = (1/2) N_p T$ axis.
 In the case of a two-dimensional square lattice, we found evidence that the critical energy fluctuation $\epsilon_c$ scales only polynomially with the system size (see Fig.\,\ref{fig:panel1}\,(f)), providing the basis for possible applications of VQE in the study of larger-size frustrated magnets, inaccessible to classical algorithms.

 To support the notion of effective temperature, we show that the observed criticality and energy variance peak can be reproduced within sampling from a simpler ``parametric'' partition function Eq.\,\eqref{eq:Z_thermal} with the classical circuit parameters $\boldsymbol \theta$ distributed according to the Boltzmann weight.
 We thus provide a simplified picture explaining the reported algorithmic phase transition in $\epsilon$ and justifying the notion of an effective temperature of VQE optimization.